fnyin/bse_gc_aae_2025/README.md

 ### 2 Panel Data/Fixed Effects (May 2, FW)

+- Fisher inference (see last week for readings)
 - Fixed effects and first differences: identification and interpretation
 - Application to panel settings and beyond